Private probation

 Private probation is the contracting of probation, including rehabilitative services and supervision, to private agencies.
 These include non-profit organizations and for-profit programs.
 The Salvation Army's misdemeanor probation services initiated in 1975, condoned by the state of Florida, is considered to be among the first private probation services.
 The private probation industry grew in 1992, when "local and county courts began outsourcing misdemeanor probation cases to private companies to alleviate pressure on overburdened state probation officers."

 Opponents such as the ACLU argue that private probation companies are profiting from poverty and devastating communities to a much greater extent than publicly run probation.
 In The New York Times, Thomas B. Edsall notes that "The more commercialized fee collection and probation services get, the more the costs of these services are inflicted on the poor."
+Numerous jurisdictions have privatized probation for those convicted of misdemeanors who cannot pay court fines and fees, and the probation companies add daily supervision fees and threaten jail if offenders can't keep up payments.

 History

 In 1841, John Augustus, a Boston cobbler, convinced a judge to grant him custody of a man convicted of public intoxication.
 The man would have been incarcerated, otherwise.
 The judge agreed, and instead, Augustus paid the man's fine and took him in.
 Augustus returned with the drunkard three weeks later for an evaluation.
 The judge perceived the man to be sober and respectable, and Augustus had found him a job.
 Impressed, the judge allowed Augustus to continue taking offenders into his custody for a probationary period as an alternative to imprisonment.
 Augustus took in over a thousand offenders, the majority of whom never returned to the criminal justice system.
 Augustus's method became popular, and was therefore implemented by Massachusetts as a public alternative to incarceration, and later by the other states in the United States.
 This slowly replaced private, voluntary probation such as that practiced by Augustus.

 Faced with an increase in the number of offenders in the 1970s, the state of Florida became the first to begin private probation.
 In 1975 Florida authorized the Salvation Army Misdemeanor Probation program.
 In 1989 both Missouri and Tennessee passed laws allowing private entities to supervise misdemeanor offenders.
 In 1991 a new law in Georgia with similar content became the catalyst for the founding of private probation firms based in that state, such as Professional Probation Services, Inc. (founded in 1992) a subsidiary of Universal Health Services Inc., Sentinel Offender Services (founded in 1993), and Judicial Correction Services (established in 2001).